 Other types of taxpayer identification numbers can prevent your clients from claiming the EITC.
-If, instead of an SSN, a client or spouse (if filing a joint return) has an individual taxpayer identification number (ITIN) (issued by the IRS to noncitizens who cannot get an SSN), they cannot get any EITC.
-If a qualifying child has an ITIN or an adoption taxpayer identification number (ATIN) (issued for a child to adopting parents who cannot get an SSN for the child until the adoption is final), they cannot get the credit on the basis of that child.
+If, instead of an SSN, a client or spouse (if filing a joint return) has an individual taxpayer identification number (ITIN), issued by the IRS to noncitizens who cannot get an SSN, the client cannot claim the EITC.
+If a qualifying child has an ITIN or an adoption taxpayer identification number (ATIN), issued by the IRS for a child to adopting parents who cannot get an SSN for the child until the adoption is final, the taxpayer cannot get the credit on the basis of that child.